 In-service distributions.
 You may withdraw vested amounts from the Plan while you are still employed with us, but only if you satisfy the Plan's requirements for in-service distributions.
-If you are married at the time of the distribution, you also must have your spouse's consent prior to taking an in-service distribution from the Plan.
 Different in-service distribution options apply depending on the type of contribution being withdrawn from the Plan.

-If your account is invested in custodial accounts/mutual funds, your ability to take certain in-service distributions may be limited.
-For more information on such limitations, please see your Plan Administrator.

 - Salary Deferrals.
-You may withdraw amounts attributable to Salary Deferrals while you are still employed upon any of the following events: - You are at least age 59 1/2 at the time of the distribution. - You have incurred a hardship, as described below. - You are in certain qualified active military duty.
-Please contact your Plan Administrator if you have any questions regarding the availability of a distribution under this provision.

-No in-service distribution of Salary Deferrals may be made prior to age 591⁄2 (other than a distribution on account of hardship).
-Thus, regardless of any in-service distribution provisions under the Plan, you may not request an in-service distribution of amounts attributable to your Salary Deferrals under the Plan prior to attaining age 591⁄2 (other than a distribution on account of hardship).

-- Matching Contributions.
-You may withdraw amounts attributable to Matching Contributions while you are still employed upon any of the following events: - You are at least age 59 1/2 at the time of the distribution. - Rollover Contributions.
-If you have rolled money into this Plan from another qualified plan or IRA, you may take an in-service distribution of your Rollover Contribution account at any time.
+You may withdraw amounts attributable to Salary Deferrals while you are still employed upon any of the following events: - You are at least age 591⁄2 at the time of the distribution. - You have incurred a hardship, as described below. - You are in certain qualified active military duty.
+Please contact your Plan Administrator if you have any questions regarding the availability of a distribution under this provision. - After-Tax Contributions.
+You may take an in-service distribution of your After-Tax Contribution account at any time. - Matching Contributions.
+You may withdraw amounts attributable to Matching Contributions while you are still employed upon any of the following events: - You are at least age 591⁄2 at the time of the distribution. - You have incurred a hardship, as described below. - Employer Contributions.
+You may withdraw amounts attributable to Employer Contributions while you are still employed upon any of the following events: - You are at least age 591⁄2 at the time of the distribution. - You have incurred a hardship, as described below. - Rollover Contributions.
+If you have rolled money into this Plan from another qualified plan or IRA, you may take an in-service distribution of your Rollover Contribution account at any time. - Qualified Nonelective Contributions (QNECs).
+Generally, the same in-service distribution options as apply to Salary Deferrals also apply to QNECs under the Plan. - Qualified Matching Contributions (QMACs).
+Generally, the same in-service distribution options as apply to Salary Deferrals also apply to QMACs under the Plan.